mk-fg/infinite-image-scroller/README.rst

 - Some popup menu (e.g. on right-click) for options maybe.

-- Load stuff when scrolling in either direction, not just one.
+- Load stuff when manually scrolling in either direction, not just one.

 - More keybindings - scroll to next image, linger on one image.